LolutaStefana/LolutaStefana/README.md

 - This is all my work at uni ♥ **https://github.com/LolutaStefana/UBB-Computer-Science**

+- The project for recieving the informatics certificate at the end of highschool: **https://github.com/LolutaStefana/PersonalityTest**

 - 📫 How to reach me **stefana.loluta@gmail.com**

 - Cool fact about me **I have a really nice and playful tomcat, his name is Prada**